apjanco/PH_article/README.md

 displacy.render(doc, jupyter=True, style="dep")
 ```

-Displacy visualization can also be saved as a file for use elsewhere ([docs](https://spacy.io/usage/visualizers#html)).
+Displacy visualizations can also be saved to a file for use elsewhere ([docs](https://spacy.io/usage/visualizers#html)).
 ```python
 from pathlib import Path